GarettSoftware/GCP-Scheduled-VM-Hook/README.md

    https://console.cloud.google.com/billing
 4) Link the project to the billing account https://console.cloud.google.com/billing/projects
-4) Give `garettsoftware@gmail.com` the `Editor` role for the project (necessary for setup, you can revoke access after setup complete) https://console.cloud.google.com/iam-admin/
+4) Ask Garett for the email address to add to the `Editor` role for the project (necessary for setup, you can revoke access after setup complete) https://console.cloud.google.com/iam-admin/

-### Prepare Answers to the Following Questions and Send to garettsoftware@gmail.com
+### Prepare Answers to the Following Questions and Send to Garett
 1) What is your `Project ID`? (created above)
 2) What would you like the name of your VM instance to be?
 Use dashes `-` instead of spaces in the name.
 3) What machine type do you want?
 If you don't know, ask Garett.